browserengineering/book/book/intro.md

 [^useragent]: The User Agent concept views a computer, or software within the
     computer, as a trusted assistant and advocate of the human user.

-Such lofty goals!
-How does the browser deliver on them?
-It's worth knowing.
-And the best way to understand that question is to build a web browser.

 Browsers and you
 ================